rpodcast/rsconf-2019/notes.md

+### Notes from review with Joe 12/11/18

+* Combine slides 8 & 9 (learning modules and roadmap for using modules in complex apps)
+* Case 1 (frontend ): Pair the content down and think carefully for what my reason is to include the story.
+My rationale was to show that I've been through the struggles of trying to implement a custom solution for and ran in to many problems that modules does a much better job of solving
+* Shiny ladder: Note that a big part of my job now is creating complex applicaitons, and I can ask the audience interactively how many have worked on large/complex applications
+* Motivation:
+    + We are really saying that you can't build non-trivial software without funcitons in regular R, and in the Shiny space you can't build complex Shiny apps in a robust way without modules
+* Roadmap
+    + Think about moving this towards beginning of presentation
+    + A lot of people are accomplishing (1) successfully
+    + I should emphasize that it would be surprising if those in Shiny app development are accomplishing 2 and 3 successfully
+    + In the Shiny training courses offered previously, the modules portion is where most people end up getting stuck
+    + Acknowledge that even Joe says that they have not done a good enough job of teaching effective use of modules
+    + You have to learn some boilerplate, but once you get started it will make more sense as you go and you will get used to it
+* Overall theme notes
+    + This isn't so much about _best practices_ (a phrase that's been tarnished in CS space).
+Emphasize that modules are __essential__ to bring about software engineering best practices in Shiny app deveopment
+    + Slide 2: Find a way to connect better the points (1) (about R is appealing for interactive and quick analyses), and point (2) (software engineering and shiny)
+* Definition of Modules
+    + Combine this with the "why should we care" slide
+    + Point out that modules are to a Shiny app as functions are in R code (functions help avoid collisions in variable names)
+    + Just like functions recursively break down of multiple calls, we can do a tree of modules in a recursive-like structure
+    +

 ### Article to-dos and feedback

 * As the main content of the articles gets polished, imagine someone was squinting their eyes and only looking at various headings or other easy-to-find pieces of text.
 Would they be able to understand the key points without having to necessarily read the wall of text?